 The target search term is not bold, negative language leaves a bad taste in your mouth (no pun intended), and it fails to align closely with the search intent - people don't care about the history, they want to know where they can sink their teeth into a delicious burger right now.

-If you've left your meta-descriptions up to chance in the past, it's time to install a tool like Yoast or All in One SEO and get optimizing!
+If you've left your meta-descriptions up to chance in the past, it's time to install the Yoast SEO plugin and get to work!
 It's well worth it when you can stop your meta-descriptions looking like this:

 Improve your meta description, boost your CTR and climb the rankings.